Simple German Potato Salad Recipe

 Save Recipe

-One of my earliest memories of her was standing over a pot with a pairing knife in one hand and a potato in the other.
-There was no one on earth (in my world) that could handle a potato with lightning speed like her.
+One of my earliest memories of her is standing over a pot with a paring knife in one hand and a potato in the other.
+In my little-girl world, no one could handle a potato with lightning speed quite like she could.

 Side view of German Potato Salad in a white bowl with fresh parsley